rooprg/sql_challenge_employment_records/README.md

 An Entity Relationship Diagram [ERD] was generated based on the information found in the 6 tables using QuickDBD [https://www.quickdatabasediagrams.com/].

+Tables were generated, but for display purposes, only show the first several rows.

 **(5) Results and Analysis:**